Bake to the roots

 Sweet Potato Falafel with Hummus | Bake to the roots

-Since Covid-19 has turned our everyday life upside down I am cooking much more than I did in the past.
+Since COVID-19 has turned our everyday life upside down I am cooking much more than I did in the past.
 We are still working from home and going out to a restaurant for a quick lunch as we would normally do when working at the office is not an option right now.
 We actually haven’t been eating in restaurants much since the pandemic started.
-It’s a real pity because there is a whole street of great restaurants in front of our door – but as long as neither the restaurant operators nor the guests stick to the current regulations about keeping distance and cleaning stuff, I don’t really feel comfortable sitting down in a restaurant.
+It’s a real pity because there is a whole street of great restaurants in front of our door.
+But as long as neither the restaurant operators nor the guests stick to the current regulations about keeping distance and cleaning stuff, I don’t really feel comfortable sitting down in a restaurant.

 Well… that means I am cooking more at home and for you, this means more recipes on the blog – cooking recipes along with the regular baking stuff.
-Could be worse, right?! ;) So today I got delicious Sweet Potato Falafel with Homemade Hummus and Tomato Salad.
+Could be worse, right?!
+So today I got delicious Sweet Potato Falafel with Homemade Hummus and Tomato Salad.
 Instead of getting a batch of falafel balls from the falafel dealer around the corner, you can also make these little fried balls yourself at home.
 It’s really not that complicated.
 If you deep-fry some more (I mean the fat is already hot) you can save the leftover balls and store them in the fridge for the next day or even freeze them.
-You can eat them cold or heated up again the next days with the hummus or in a pita bread sandwich with some salad and yogurt sauce.
+You can eat them cold or heated again the next days with the hummus or in a pita bread sandwich with some salad and yogurt sauce.
 Mmmm… so good!

 Sweet Potato Falafel with Hummus | Bake to the roots